Wilchar

 Wilchar (died 786/787) was the archbishop of the province of the Gauls, succeeding Chrodegang after 766 as the leading bishop in the kingdom of the Franks.
 Before receiving the pallium, he ruled a suburbicarian diocese in Rome.
 As archbishop, he held the diocese of Sens for a time (762/769–772/778) and afterwards held authority over all Gaul without a fixed see.

 Over several decades, Wilchar played a diplomatic role between Francia and Rome.
 He helped Charlemagne become king of the whole kingdom after the death of his brother in 771.
-In the 780s, he dispatched a missionary bishop to the church in Spain, but the project ended in failure.
+In the 780s, he dispatched a missionary bishop to the church in Spain, but the project failed.

 Bishop of Mentana

 Wilchar's life and career are poorly documented.
 He was either a Frank or a Lombard, possibly from the vicinity of Rome.
 He was the bishop of Mentana from not earlier than November 751 and not later than 753 until the 760s, succeeding Benedict.
 Five letters in the Codex Carolinus refer to Wilchar as coepiscopus (co-bishop), the title in the eighth century of those bishops that would in the future be known as cardinals.
 He is the first recorded coepiscopus–cardinal with a Germanic name.
 The diocese of Mentana at the time straddled the boundary between the duchy of Rome and the duchy of Spoleto and contained a significant Lombard population.

 Between 754 and 761, Wilchar travelled between Rome and Francia as a diplomat.
 He accompanied Pope Stephen II on his visit to Francia in 754.
-He remained at the court of Pippin III until 757, when Stephen requested his return.
+He remained at the court of Pippin III until 757 when Stephen requested his return.
 In 758, Pope Paul I sent him back to Pippin, who, in 761, sent him back to Paul bearing a royal letter.
 Not long after, Paul sent him back to Pippin, authorized to consecrate as bishop a Roman priest named Marinus who was resident at the Frankish court.
 Since a bishop could not normally be consecrated except by three bishops, Wilchar received a dispensation to perform the consecration by himself.